Shuaib Ahmed, ASA Law Group

 “In a traditional firm, attorneys are required to bill about 2,100 hours every single year, and when you break that down that’s quite significant,” he said.
 “But, that’s really because of the cost of overhead.
 Because we’ve been able to use technology to mitigate all those costs, we’ve been able to substantially lower the billing requirements for our attorneys.”

 “My attorneys are not so much worried about having to meet an obnoxiously high number, so they can focus on what clients really want us to do, and clients want us to essentially move cases forward very quickly,” he says.
-That’s led to greater client satisfaction, and to an increase in revenues from $80,000 to $1.2 million within one year.
+That’s led to greater client satisfaction, and to a 1400% increase in revenues within one year.

 “Once clients started seeing results, they couldn’t believe how quickly we were moving cases forward,” Shuaib says.
 “Now, people are starting to wonder why it takes other firms 24 to 36 months to get a case closed when our firm is doing it in four or five months.”